 You can find more information on the Herd by clicking here.

-Families love the visit the Fort Worth Water Gardens as kids really enjoy being around all of the water pools here.
+Families love the visit the Fort Worth Water Gardens, as kids enjoy being around all of the water pools here.

 The Fort Worth Water Gardens is one of the best things to do in Fort Worth.